Floyd's death spurs 'Gen Z' activists to set up new DC rights group

 Williams and LaBayne spent much of the week scrambling to take care of details mundane and profound ahead of the sit-in on Wednesday and a march from a U.S. Senate office building to Lafayette Park in front of the White House.

 LaBayne solicited T-shirt donations for volunteers and fielded requests for media interviews.
-Williams got advice from the group’s five other board members, including an activist with the Black Lives Matters civil rights group, on an intended route for Saturday’s march and reminded attendees to wear comfortable shoes.
+Williams got advice from the group’s five other board members on an intended route for Saturday’s march and reminded attendees to wear comfortable shoes.

 “Sometimes we argue over priorities.
 Sometimes we make compromises.
 But in the end, we keep the main thing the main thing - a cry for justice for all brothers and sisters,” added LaBayne, who plans to become a civil rights lawyer.